 - Your ability to drive.

 If personal satisfaction of not having the world treat you like a criminal is not enough of a reason to look into the expungement process, these collateral consequences certainly are.

 Our firm offers a very straightforward expungement retainer agreement.

-For a flat fee of $350.00, a Zirkin & Schmerling Law Expungement attorney will meet with you, discuss your Maryland-only criminal record, and advise you as to what is likely eligible now or eventually from your criminal record.
-If cases are eligible now, a Zirkin & Schmerling Law Expungement lawyer will assist you in completing and submitting a petition for expungement to the court.
+For a flat fee of $350.00, a Zirkin & Schmerling Law Expungement attorney will meet with you, discuss your Maryland-only criminal record, and advise you as to what is likely eligible now or which records can be expunged eventually from your criminal record.
+If criminal charges are eligible now, a Zirkin & Schmerling Law Expungement lawyer will assist you in completing and submitting a petition for criminal record expungement to the court.
 Filing fees are not included but those are only applicable for certain convictions.
 Most cases eligible for expungement do not have any filing fees.

 This is a flat rate offer and not per case.
 If you have 1 case or 30 cases eligible for expungement, all would be included in this retainer fee agreement.

 If you would like some more information first before contacting a Zirkin & Schmerling Law Expungement lawyer about expunging cases from your arrest record, please see below for answers to many of your questions.

 Expungements are not automatic!

 It can’t be said loudly enough.
 More problems have been caused in people’s lives than will ever be realized than by a lack of understanding of this truth.
 Countless Defendants go to court, hear something about expungement-eligibility from their lawyer or the judge and assume everything is working out in the simplest way possible.
 It isn’t.
 If you want a case expunged from your record, you must file a Petition for Expungement with the Court.
 If you don’t, that case is still very much on your record and background check, regardless of it you won or lost the case.

 A majority of cases in the court system will eventually be eligible for expungement.
 But before you can expunge a case, you must consider 2 things